dariusf/synesthesia/README.md

 - A colour theme
 - A settings file

 The first two work in tandem, specifying a mini-language consisting of the user's keywords, along with a colour theme designed specifically for that mini-language.
 The settings file glues them together, causing Sublime Text to associate the theme with the mini-language.
-All this is done via Sublime Text's built-in mechanisms for syntax highlighting, so it's robust and fairly stable.
+All this is done via Sublime Text's built-in mechanisms for syntax highlighting, so it's robust and stable.

-Other plugins for highlighting arbitrary words do so either via named regions or by mutating the current colour theme: the first method doesn't interact well with live editing and is limited to only changing background colour, while the second provides a high level of flexibility but involves messing with colour theme files.
-The method used here, while slightly more static, is equally robust for live editing and much simpler to manage.
-It's the middle ground between all these approaches.
+Other plugins for highlighting arbitrary words do so either via named regions or by mutating the current colour theme.

+- The first method doesn't interact well with live editing and is limited to only changing the background colour of text.
+- The second provides a high level of flexibility but involves messing with colour theme files.

+The method used in this plugin, while slightly static, is great for live editing and is much simpler to manage.
+I see it as the middle ground between all these approaches.

 License
 --------